-When you are removing tough soils like baked-on flux residues or heavy industrial greases, you can have the strongest solvent cleaner in the world (like those offered by Techspray), but you will still need some kind of agitation.
+When you are removing tough soils like baked-on flux residues or heavy industrial greases, you could have one of the strongest solvent cleaners in the world (like those offered by Techspray), but you would still need to implement some kind of agitation in order to achieve optimal cleanliness.
 You can brush, wipe, and use all manner of elbow grease, but none of that will get the job done faster and more consistently than ultrasonic cleaning.

-Ultrasonic cleaning uses equipment to send ultrasound, generally between 20-40 kHZ (but can go much higher) to create cavitation within the soil, which immediately collapse into high energy mini-implosions.
-These implosions break apart those fluxes, heavy greases, waxy corrosion inhibitors, and other tenacious contamination, allowing them to flow off the part and into the cleaning solution.
+Ultrasonic cleaning uses equipment to send ultrasound, generally between 20-40 kHZ (but can go much higher) to create cavitation within the soil, which immediately collapses into high energy, mini-implosions.
+These implosions break apart the fluxes, heavy greases, waxy corrosion inhibitors, and other tenacious contamination, allowing them to flow off the part and into the cleaning solution.

 Equipment manufacturers include Crest Ultrasonics, Branson Ultrasonics, Graymills Parts Washers, Zenith Ultrasonics, Blackstone-NEY Ultrasonics, ESMA Ultrasonic Cleaners, Ultrasonic Power, and Pro Ultrasonics.
-Units can range from small benchtop jewelry-type cleaners (with small, low performing transducers to match) to large industrial models.
+Units can range from smaller benchtop jewelry-type cleaners (with small, low performing transducers to match) to larger industrial models.

 How Does Ultrasonic Equipment Work?